arp242/testing.vim/README.markdown

 ### Syntax highlighting benchmarks

-There is also a small script to benchmark syntax highlighting:
+There is also a script to benchmark syntax highlighting:

 	./bench-syntax file.go:666